 San Francisco’s top neighborhoods

 For the hungry, there are a lot of Italian eateries in the area, from little cafes to full blown restaurants.
-One of these is Caffe Trieste, the most famous in San Francisco; previous frequenters of this cafe include Alan Watts, Vincent Price, Beat Generation writers Jack Kerouac and Allen Ginsberg, and Francis Ford Coppola – he wrote much of the screenplay for The Godfather whilst sat right in this spot.
+One of these is Caffe Trieste, the most famous in San Francisco; previous frequenters of this cafe include Alan Watts, Vincent Price and Francis Ford Coppola – he wrote much of the screenplay for The Godfather whilst sat right in this spot.
 For more beatnik action check out City Lights Bookstore, a beat hangout, on Columbus Ave.

 Where to Stay in North Beach